Monam1083/Movie-Application/README.md

 **Flickd** is a beautifully crafted movie discovery app powered by [TheMovieDB (TMDB) API](https://www.themoviedb.org/).
 Browse popular and upcoming films, search your favorites, and enjoy a cinema-grade experience — all built with clean, scalable Flutter architecture.

-Whether you're a movie buff or a Flutter developer looking for a real-world project reference,
+Whether you're a movie buff or a Flutter developer looking for a real-world project reference

 ---